 ...areas with lots of new bars, restaurants and cafés opening are always a good bet, particularly if there are many local and independent names.
-New openings and bustling trade in luxury items is a sign that there is plenty of money in the area.
-If the area has already been infiltrated by big chains, its prime time may have passed.
+New openings and general buzz gives a sign that an area is on the up.
+If its high street is dead and full of big chains, its prime time may have passed.

-2. Building and construction works...
+2. Development projects...